 I don't know what that means.

-I'm quoting a verbatim.
+I'm quoting it verbatim.

-We do not Build on a foundation of hate.
+We do not build on a foundation of hate.

-Now, latest poll, because we'll go to Nevada, then we'll go to South Carolina, then we'll head into Super Tuesday.
+Now, the latest poll, because we'll go to Nevada, then we'll go to South Carolina, then we'll head into Super Tuesday.

-Date Data for Progress poll released yesterday.
+Data for Progress poll released yesterday.

-16 for Buddha Judge, and wow, another fourth place finish finish headed for Joe Biden.
+Elizabeth Warren there, 19 points, 16 for Buddha Judge, and wow, another fourth place finish headed for Joe Biden.

 I guess he'll leave again before he addresses his supporters that go out on the ground.

-I am blown away by the arrogance of somebody, not only this look, the sexism is just speaks for itself.
+I am blown away by the arrogance of somebody.

 I don't have to spend a lot of time.

-After all, who's gonna keep our greens?
+After all, who's going to keep our greens?

-Who's gonna who's gonna take mow our fairways?
+Who's going to take Mo our fairways?

-And I'm like, okay, to be a great greenskeeper, I don't know a lot about it, but I know these golf clubs pay greens keepers a lot of money.
+And I'm like, okay, to be a great Greenskeeper, I don't know a lot about it, but I know these golf clubs pay Greens keepers a lot of money.

-You wanna know why?
+Want to know why?

 Because it's hard to keep that grass alive.

-There's science to it, there's an art to it.
+There's an art to it.

-Go home, you're dead, get lost.
+How could he say, 95 years old, go home, you're dead, get lost.

 Oh, and you're a farmer.

-I I could teach anyone to do that.
+I could teach anyone to do that.

 What I told people, I was making a podcast about Benghazi.

-Nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+Nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.